freakabcd/kokoro-ui/README.md

 # Kokoro-ui

-This repository contains an extremely simple gradio UI for playing with Kokoro-82M.
+This repository contains an extremely simple gradio UI for playing with [Kokoro-82M](https://huggingface.co/hexgrad/Kokoro-82M).
 The currently released Kokoro model is a very small model and can be used on a CPU for text-to-audio (T2A) generation.

 It should work without issues on Linux, MacOS and Windows.
-A working python3 installation is the more important prerequisite.
+A working python3 installation is the most important prerequisite.
 Do *not* use Python 3.13 as some of the dependencies (numpy, etc.) will be built from sources and may fail installation.
 Python 3.12 is recommended.

 ### How to run
 It is highly recommended to create/activate a conda or virtualenv environment.
 A venv flow is shown, you can execute the following commands on a shell/terminal: